 The Company's net accounts receivable from the clinical laboratory operations of \$9.0 million and \$9.2 million represent an average of 150 days of operating revenue at July 31, 1996 and 1995, respectively.
 The \$3.5 million additional provision relates to the increase in the mix of Medicare invoicing in the fourth quarter and the change in reimbursement policy rates on this invoicing.
-The Company expects that as a result of the revised Medicare reimbursement policies that the Company will receive less revenues from the performance of these tests than they did in the past.
+The Company expects that in the future, as a result of the revised Medicare reimbursement policies, the Company will receive reimbursements and cash flows. at the clinical reference laboratory at the lower rates realized in fiscal 1996.
+The Company will continue its efforts at attempting to control costs associated with the performance of the tests, however, there can be no assurance that such efforts will be successful.